Sir Edward Hughes (1784 EIC ship): Fourth EIC voyage (1794–1795)

 Captain Anderson received a letter of marque on 16 January 1794.
 However, he did not sail Sir Edward Hughes again.
 Instead, Captain James Urmston received a letter of marque on 10 May.

 Under Urmston'a command, Sir Edward Hughes left Plymouth on 22 June 1794.
-She arrived at the Cape on 9 September and Bombay on 1 December.
+She arrived at the Cape on 9 September, and Bombay on 1 December.
 She left Tellicherry on 18 January 1795, reached St Helena on 18 March, and arrived at the Downs on 23 July.

 West Indies voyage (1795-6)

-In 1796 Sir Edward Hughes sailed as part of Admiral Hugh Cloberry Christian's expedition to the West Indies.
+In 1796, Sir Edward Hughes sailed as part of Admiral Hugh Cloberry Christian's expedition to the West Indies.
 She carried hospital tents, bedding, and stores.
-After numerous starts aborted by weather issues, the fleet sailed on 20 March to invade St Lucia, with troops under Lieutenant-General Sir Ralph Abercromby.
+After numerous starts aborted by weather issues, the fleet sailed on 20 March, to invade St Lucia, with troops under Lieutenant-General Sir Ralph Abercromby.
 St Lucia surrendered to the British on 25 May.
 The British went on to capture Saint Vincent and Grenada.
 Sir Edward Hughes returned to Britain in September 1796.

 Fifth EIC voyage (1797-1798)

 Captain Urmston and Sir Edward Hughes left Plymouth 22 February 1797.
-She reached the Cape on 4 May and arrived at Bombay on 4 July.
+She reached the Cape on 4 May, and arrived at Bombay on 4 July.
 She then sailed back and forth along the Malabar and Coromandel coasts.
 She visited Tellicherry (9 October), Cochin (18 October), Anjengo (24 October), Calicut (1 November), Tellicherry (14 November), Calicut (25 November), Cannanore (1 December), Tellicherry (7 December), Cannanore (16 December), and Tellicherry 28 December.
 She was at Bombay on 9 January 1798.
 (She had carried Major Lachlan Macquarie, Jonathan Duncan Governor of Bombay, and General Stuart from Calicut to Bombay.
-By 28 April she had reached the Cape, and by 26 May St Helena.
+By 28 April, she had reached the Cape, and by 26 May, St Helena.
 She arrived at the Downs on 2 August.

 Sixth EIC voyage (1799–1800)

-Urmston sailed Sir Edward Hughes from Portsmouth on 2 April 1799.
-She arrived at 23 Jul Bombay on 23 July.
+Urmston sailed Sir Edward Hughes from Portsmouth on 2 April 1799, and arrived at Bombay on 23 July.
 She was at Goa on 6 September, Managalore on 18 September, Calicut on 24 September, and Madras on 5 October.
-She reached the Cape on 30 December and St Helena on 27 January 1800, before arriving at the Downs on 30 May.
+She reached the Cape on 30 December, and St Helena on 27 January 1800, before arriving at the Downs on 30 May.

 Seventh EIC voyage (1800–1)

-Sir Edward Hughes left Portsmouth on 5 September 1800 and reached Madeira by 23 September.
+Sir Edward Hughes left Portsmouth on 5 September 1800, and reached Madeira by 23 September.
 Sir Edward Hughes, Price William Henry, Basket, master, and Hawke, Baker, master, were reported to have been "all well" on 11 November at 28°11′S 27°23′W. She reached Madras on 29 January 1801.
 She then visited Masulipatam (23 March), Narsipore (25 March), Coninga (28 March), and Vizagapatam (31 March).
-She reached the Cape on 12 July and St Helena on 14 August.
+She reached the Cape on 12 July, and St Helena on 14 August.
 She arrived at the Downs on 31 October.